lsv-eu/laravel-rivers/docs/terminology.md

 - Tag applied

 ### Ripple
-An action that affects the raft.
+An action that acted on the raft.

 - Notification
 - Data modification